abusifyid/Indonesian-Multimodal-Hate-Speech-Dataset/README.md

 ## Keywords

-Check the `Keywords` folder to see the keywords used in Twitter searches and how to search using those keywords.
+Check `Keywords` folder to see the keywords used in Twitter searches and how to search using those keywords.

 ## Filtering